-KeyTweak displays a full keyword plus specialty buttons in its interface.
+KeyTweak displays a full keyword plus specialty buttons in its interface when you launch it on your system.
 A click on a button on that virtual keyboard will display the current keyboard mapping of the key and the option to remap the key using a pulldown menu.
-One interesting and very helpful feature of the software program is that it is showing the default keys of the selected keys.
+One interesting and very helpful feature of the software program is that it is showing the default keys of the selected keys so that you can undo any of the changes made and restore the original mapping.

 This means that it is possible to remap keys and undo the changes easily by either remapping the key to the default one again or by clicking on the restore Default button in the lower half of the interface.

 Another option provided by the keyboard remapper is to disable a key completely.
-Could be used to disable the Windows keys or the Caps Lock key.
+Could be used to disable keys that you don't require at all or hit accidentally at times.
 The specialty buttons section contains buttons for many multimedia and specialty buttons that are available on several keyboards.
 It is possible to remap those keys as well.

 Advertising revenue is falling fast across the Internet, and independently-run sites like Ghacks are hit hardest by it.
 The advertising model in its current form is coming to an end, and we have to find other ways to continue operating this site.